compilers-course-materials/design2/README.md

 Does this layout of function call information and closures afford us any more flexibility in how we implement variables?
 Why or why not?

-## Variable-Arity Functions

-Many languages support _variable-arity_ functions.
-For example, in Python, an asterisk before the final argument indicates that it will hold all additional arguments that are provided.
-If too few arguments are provided, it is still an error.
-See `variable.py` for some examples.

-Design and describe a calling convention for variable arity functions added to Egg-Eater.
-You're free to consider the linked stack implementation above, or the implementation we've been using in